-- Outdoor allergens, like pollen, that can come in on shoes and pets and in the air through an open window
+Outdoor allergens, like pollen, that can come in on shoes and pets and be in the air coming through an open window

-- Substances in the air that can irritate airways, like secondhand smoke, product fragrances, and cleaning supply fumes
+Substances in the air that can irritate airways, like secondhand smoke, product fragrances, and fumes from cleaning supplies

-Focus on limiting allergens in your child's bedroom and you can make big strides in easing his itching, sneezing, and watery eyes.
-Here's how to get started.
+Keep allergens in your child's bedroom to a minimum and you can help relieve his itching, sneezing, and watery eyes.

 Ditch Dust Mites

-The microscopic droppings of dust mites are the most common cause of year-round allergy symptoms.
-Try these strategies to banish dust mites and their droppings from your child's room:
+The microscopic droppings of dust mites are the most common cause of year-round allergies.
+There are things you can do to get them out.